pkgdemon/ghostbsd-core/README.md

 # ghostbsd-core
 GhostBSD core ISO build

-These scripts are only for testing the core operating system for GhostBSD and for research puproses.
+These scripts are only for testing the core operating system for GhostBSD and for research purposes.

 ## Recommend System Requirements